btfv/btfv/README.md

 # Bulat Faizrakhmanov
-Backend engineer.
+Backend dev.
 I write on Go, C++, JS.
 <!--
 **btfv/btfv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.